Municipal Court Schedule

-Minor traffic violations, bicycle, pedestrian, and animal citations as well as non-jailable ordinance violations are heard at the 8:30 a.m. session.
+Minor traffic violations, bicycle, pedestrian, and animal citations as well as non-jailable ordinance violations are heard at the 8:30 AM session.
 Examples of minor traffic violations include speeding, driving uninsured and driving while using a cell phone.
-Examples of non-jailable ordinance violations include minor in possession and possession of less than 1 oz.
+Examples of non-jailable ordinance violations include minor in possession and use of marijuana in a public place.

-In the courtroom, defendants will be called in the order they checked in at the front counter.
-Check in for the 8:30 a.m. court session begins at 8:00 a.m. and closes at 9:00 a.m., Monday through Friday except holidays and court closure days.
+In the courtroom, defendants are typically called in the order they checked in at the front counter.
+Check in for the 8:30 AM court session begins at 8:00 AM and closes at 9:00 AM, Monday through Friday except holidays and court closure days.

 Fines will be assessed if a No Contest plea is entered.
 Please be prepared to pay your fine.
 Fines may be reduced, depending on the charge, mitigating/aggravating circumstances and your driving history.
 Payment plans and other alternatives for payment may be available if approved by a judge.

-In Custody arraignments are held Monday, Tuesday, Wednesday, Thursday and Friday at 11 a.m. at the Lane County Adult Corrections Facility.
-A limited amount of public seating is available at Lane County Adult Corrections, so it is recommended that you complete the check-in process by 10:30 a.m.
+In Custody arraignments are held Monday through Friday at 11:00 AM at the Lane County Adult Corrections Facility.
+A limited amount of public seating is available at Lane County Adult Corrections, so it is recommended that you complete the check-in process by 10:30 AM

-At the beginning of a 1:00 p.m. court session, all defendants are required to watch the Advice of Rights video.
+At the beginning of a 1:00 PM court session, all defendants are required to watch the Advice of Rights video.
 The video explains the rights a defendant has who is facing criminal charges filed in the Eugene Municipal Court.
-Charges heard during the 1:00 p.m. court session are jailable offenses.
+Charges heard during the 1:00 PM court session are jailable offenses.
 Applications for court appointed attorneys are available at the front counter and in the courtroom before the 1:00 PM session begins.

 If you are unhappy with the outcome /decision on your case, you may appeal the ruling to Lane County Circuit Court.
 When you appeal a case, the first outcome/decision is voided and the case starts over in the new court.